 While blockchain is transforming the financial sectors through its role in various business activities such as asset management, claims processing, global payments, trade processing, trade settlement and so on, the technology does come with a set of challenges.

 The costs associated with blockchain solutions depend on several factors such as transaction size, time, and network blockage.
 For example, during the advent of Bitcoin whenever the network was busy the transaction fee increased tremendously.
 Also, during major bitcoin rate fluctuations and significant world events, the user fee increased accordingly.
-Similarly, for any applications using blockchain, the costs are directly dependant on the transactions.
+Similarly, for any applications using blockchain, the costs are directly dependent on the transactions.
 In addition to that, the costs associated with blockchain storage will always be expanding since each individual node must maintain a ledger of all transactions.

 Ever since its inception, the blockchain’s massive energy consumption still remains a major drawback.
-As per the design, since the blockchain uses proof-of-work (PoW) to achieve consensus, it requires a heavy computational power to solve mathematical calculations which verify a transaction and stores it to the block.
+As per the design, since the blockchain uses proof-of-work (PoW) to achieve consensus, it requires a heavy computational power to solve mathematical calculations which verify a transaction and store it in the block.
 While this mechanism promises tamper-proof storage, it does consume a large amount of energy.
 It has been roughly estimated that Bitcoin mining consumes about 0.2 % of global electricity per year and is predicted to increase over the years.

 However, there are some recent innovations that can possibly reduce the extensive energy consumption through blockchain transactions.
 NEO is a recent technology that is designed to build a scalable network of decentralized applications.
 Unlike the proof-of-work mechanism, NEO uses delegated Byzantine Fault Tolerance (dBFT) consensus which is proven to be energy efficient.
 Another notable distributed ledger-based solution is the Hyperledger project.